Overseas Tokyo ticket holders may get only partial refunds

 He said he held on to about $3,000 worth of tickets, hoping he'd able to attend.

-Records show CoSport, which also operates as JET Set Sports, received a $784,900 loan just under a year ago in a Coronavirus-related loan program run by the Small Business Administration.
+Records show that CoSport, which also operates as JET Set Sports, received two loans each of $784,900 in a coronavirus-related loan program run by the Small Business Administration.
+One came in April 2020 and the other in January, for a total of $1,569,800.

 The future of CoSport and all resellers is in question with Chinese e-commerce giant Alibaba slated to take over ticket sales starting with the 2022 Beijing Winter Olympics.